masz77/doctor-roster-planning/BRD.md

 - Handle special periods:
   - Split Easter long weekend (e.g., Good Friday to Easter Monday) into two halves, assigning different doctors to each half, unless a doctor volunteers to cover the entire period.
   - Split Christmas period (e.g., Christmas Eve to Boxing Day) into two halves, assigning different doctors to each half, unless a doctor volunteers to cover the entire period.
+  - Special handling for consecutive holidays:
+    - Christmas/Boxing Day should be split between doctors when consecutive
+    - No special handling needed for Easter (Friday/Monday naturally split by the shift pattern)
 - Ensure pro-rata distribution of public holiday on-calls:
   - Track each doctor's public holiday on-call history over the past 24 months
   - Calculate target number of public holiday shifts based on doctor's weekly hours